Cruncher is the pseudonym of an actuary working in London with experience in insurance, pensions and investments.

 No one really likes paying tax.
-Sure, we might be proud to make a contribution to society and understand that our taxes got to pay for important things we collectively need (and, of course, sometimes stupid things no one needs) but most of us would rather also have more money in our own pockets.
+Sure, we might be proud to make a contribution to society and know that our taxes pay for important things we collectively need, but most of us would rather have more money in our own pockets.

 1. Tax Evasion

-Tax evasion is breaking the law.
-By definition tax evasion means not paying tax you legally owe and therefore is definitely illegal.
+Tax evasion is against the law.
+By definition, tax evasion means not paying tax you legally owe and therefore is definitely illegal.

 Most countries apply extra penalties to tax evaders who are caught and charge interest on past tax bills.
 Of course, whether or not tax evaders are caught will depend on how efficient the authorities in that country are.
 And on how clever and ruthless the evaders are.